Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

-Instead of searching for the MAP, one may choose much more simple (and much more arbitrary) way to indicate the partition of data.
-The idea is to choose a partition of the observation space in advance and then divide the sample according to the parts of the initially fixed partition in which particular observations landed.
+Instead of searching for the MAP clustering, one may choose a simpler (and more arbitrary) way to partition the data.
+The idea is to choose a partition of the observation space in advance and then divide the sample assigning each datum to the element of this partition which contains it.
 We call this decision rule an \textit{induced partition}.
 In this section we give a~formal definition and investigate how it behaves when the input is identically distributed and how it relates to the formula for the posterior probability given by~\eqref{eq:posterior}.